 The CCPP prebuild script ccpp/framework/scripts/ccpp_prebuild.py is the central piece of code that connects the host model with the CCPP-Physics schemes (see Figures 3.2 and 3.3).
 This script must be run before compiling the CCPP-Physics library and the host model cap.
 This may be done manually or as part of a host model build-time script.
 In the case of the SCM, ccpp_prebuild.py must be run manually, as it not incorporated in that model's build system.
-In the case of NEMSfv3gfs, ccpp_prebuild.py can be run manually or automatically as a step in the build system.
+In the case of ufs-weather-model, ccpp_prebuild.py can be run manually or automatically as a step in the build system.

-The CCPP prebuild script automates several tasks based on the information collected from the metadata tables on the host model side and from the individual physics schemes (see Figure 8.1):
+The CCPP prebuild script automates several tasks based on the information collected from the metadata on the host model side and from the individual physics schemes (.meta files; see Figure 8.1):

-- Compiles a list of variables required to run all schemes in the CCPP-Physics pool. - Compiles a list of variables provided by the host model. - Matches these variables by their standard_name, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind) and processes information on optional variables. - For the static build only, filters out unused variables for a given suite. - For the dynamic build only, creates Fortran code (ccpp_modules.inc, ccpp_fields.inc) that stores pointers to the host model variables in the cdata structure. - Autogenerates software caps as appropriate, depending on the build type. - If dynamic, the script generates individual caps for all physics schemes. - If static, the script generates caps for the suite as a whole and physics groups as defined in the input SDFs; in addition, the CCPP API for the static build is generated. - Populates makefiles with schemes, scheme dependencies, and caps.
+- Compiles a list of variables required to run all schemes in the CCPP-Physics pool. - Compiles a list of variables provided by the host model. - Matches these variables by their standard_name, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind) and processes information on optional variables.
+Performs automatic unit conversions if a mismatch of units is detected between a scheme and the host model (see Section 5.3 for details). - For the static build only, filters out unused variables for a given suite. - For the dynamic build only, creates Fortran code (ccpp_modules.inc, ccpp_fields.inc) that stores pointers to the host model variables in the cdata structure. - Autogenerates software caps as appropriate, depending on the build type. - If dynamic, the script generates individual caps for all physics schemes. - If static, the script generates caps for the suite as a whole and physics groups as defined in the input SDFs; in addition, the CCPP API for the static build is generated. - Populates makefiles with schemes, scheme dependencies, and caps.
 For the static build, statements to compile the static CCPP API are included as well.